The weak Galerkin finite element method for Stokes interface problems with curved interface: The Weak Galerkin Numerical Scheme

 In this section, we first give the introduction of notations used in the paper.
-Next, we define the weak Galerkin finite element spaces and the corresponding weak differential operators.
-Finally, the weak Galerkin finite element scheme of Stokes interface problems, the proof of existence and uniqueness are given.
+Then, we define the weak Galerkin finite element space and the corresponding weak differential operators.
+Next, the weak Galerkin finite element scheme is established.
+Based on the scheme, the proof of existence and uniqueness are given.